 See the Rockefeller Center Tree

 In 1931 a group of construction workers set up the first (unofficial) Rockefeller Center Christmas tree in Rockefeller Plaza (5th Avenue, 48th-51st Streets).
 How far we’ve come!
-The 2018 Rockefeller Center Tree is 75 years old and 72 feet tall.
-It will arrive at the plaza on November 10 with a tree raising from 7:30 AM until about noon.
-It will remain unlit until the ceremony on November 28 when 50,000 lights will be switched on!
+The 2019 Rockefeller Center Tree is 70-75 years old and 77 feet tall.
+It will arrive at the plaza on November 9.
+It will remain unlit until the ceremony on December 4 when 50,000 lights will be switched on!
 The lighting is a nationally televised event with celebrities but there are other events on the plaza too.
-What about a Merry Tuba Christmas concert on December 9 at 3:30?
+What about a Merry Tuba Christmas concert on December 15 at 3:30?
 Or a twirl on the ice rink?
 It’s open daily and is a truly unique experience!
-The tree will remain at the plaza until January 7.
+The tree will remain at the plaza until January 17.

 Visit the Paley Center for Media (25 West 52 Street) for its transformation into a wonderland during “It’s Holiday Time in Paleyland.”
 Free hot cocoa, visits with Santa, nonstop Holiday classics to view, it’s a must see FREE event.
 Our Jersey Family Fun writer got to visit on opening night in 2016!